 Temperatures are generally high and consistent, and seasons are more aptly characterised by the difference in rainfall than a change in the mercury.
-For example, in Lagos, the average high in January is 88°F (31°C) and in June it’s 82°F (28°C); though June is the season with peak rains and in January one would be lucky to see the smallest drop of water squeezed from the sky.
+For example, in Lagos, average temperatures barely range from 77°F (25°C) to 82°F (28°C).
+June is the season with peak rains, while January hardly sees any by comparison.

 Inland and in the north of Nigeria, a large region that includes the capital of Abuja, the weather is incredibly hot, and the skies clear and blue for most of the year.
-The good news for foreigners moving from more moderate climes is that humidity is much lower than near the coast; still, expect temperatures that reach from the mid-90s (mid-30s in Celsius) to over 100°F (40°C) during the day, and then anticipate a considerable decline during the evening (down to 72°F (22°C)).
-In this area of Nigeria, the rainy season only starts in July and ends in September.
+The good news for foreigners moving from more moderate climes is that humidity is much lower than near the coast.
+Still, expect temperatures that reach from the mid-90s (mid-30s in Celsius) to over 100°F (37°C) during the day, and then anticipate a considerable decline during the evening, down to 72°F (22°C).
+In this area of Nigeria, the rainy season only starts in June or July and ends in September.

-It follows that expats moving to Nigeria would do well to bring light, loose-fitting clothes and, most importantly, an umbrella.
-In general, one can leave the winter jackets and long underwear behind and can pack a favourite swimming costume and a high-SPF sun cream.
+Expats moving to Nigeria would do well to bring light, loose-fitting clothes and, most importantly, an umbrella.
+In general, one can leave the winter jackets and long underwear behind and pack a favourite swimming costume and a high-SPF sunscreen.

 ►For more on life as an expat, see our Culture Shock in Nigeria page